Nene Park

-Nene Park was a sports stadium situated at Irthlingborough, Northamptonshire, England, along the bank of the River Nene, which could accommodate 6,441 spectators, with 4,641 seated and 1,800 standing.
-It formerly hosted football matches but at its time of demolition it was unused.
-The car park could hold 800 vehicles.
-From 1992 until the club's demise in 2011, it was the home ground of Rushden & Diamonds, having from 1969 been the home of predecessor Irthlingborough Diamonds.
-It became Kettering Town's home for 18 months, but the club left the venue in November 2012 to play at Corby, due to the costs of running the ground.
-Demolition of the ground began in late February 2017 and lasted approximately two and a half months.
+Nene Park was a sports stadium in Irthlingborough, Northamptonshire, England, along the banks of the River Nene.
+From 1992 until the club's demise in 2011, it was the home ground of Rushden & Diamonds, and before that of predecessor Irthlingborough Diamonds.
+It became Kettering Town's home, but the club left in 2012 to play at Corby due to the costs of running the ground.
+Demolition began in 2017.

 History

 Pre-Rushden & Diamonds

 The original ground was built in 1969 as the home of Irthlingborough Diamonds, on land bought from the water board.
 In 1978, Nene Park became the first United Counties League stadium to have floodlights installed.
 They were turned on by Bobby Robson, then manager of Ipswich Town.
 He was watched by Brian Talbot, a player who managed the Rushden & Diamonds team some 20 years later.